ajc356/lululemon_reviews_NLP_insights/README.md

 Analysis has value added for product design team as well as customer experience - as demonstrated in recommender app - [Lululemon Review Curator](https://share.streamlit.io/ajc356/lululemon_reviews_nlp_insights/main/review_curator.py).

-The Lululemon Review Curator app provides prospective customers a curated collection of reviews specifically tailored to their unique product needs in order to save time sifting through hundreds of reviews written by customers with different needs.
+**Lululemon Review Curator** app provides prospective customers a curated collection of reviews specifically tailored to their unique product needs in order to save time sifting through hundreds of reviews written by customers with different needs.

 **Technologies Used**